AmbroseT/getdataProject/README.md

 #### finalData_<*date and time of download*>.txt

 This is the tidy data set.
 It was created using the ```write.table()``` function within the R code file **run_analysis.R**.
-This is the file used for submission, and will not bu uploaded to Github.
+It can be read back into R for viewing and manipulation.
+This is the file used for submission.

 #### finalData2_<*date and time of download*>.txt

-This second tidy data set file was created solely for display purposes on the web or on Github.
-It was created using the ```write.fwf()``` function so that the columns would be aligned better, and thus would be more readable when viewing on Github. you can view the file [here](https://github.com/AmbroseT/getdataProject/blob/master/finalData2_Fri%20Jul%2025%2023.33.46%202014.txt)
+This second tidy data set file was created solely for display purposes from within the Github text editor, for better readability.
+It was created using the ```write.fwf()``` function so that the columns would be aligned better, and thus would be more readable when viewing on Github. you can view the file [here](https://github.com/AmbroseT/getdataProject/blob/master/finalData2_Fri%20Jul%2025%2023.33.46%202014.txt).